Three men arrested in Operation Rattle drugs raid in Bangor

-THREE people have been arrested and police have seized a quantity of what is believed to be class B contrlled drugs, cash and paraphernalia during more drug raids in Bangor.
+THREE people have been arrested and police have seized a quantity of what is believed to be class B controlled drugs, cash and paraphernalia during more drug raids in Bangor.

 In the wake of the successful Operation Zeus action this week, North Wales Police executed another Misuse Of Drugs Act search warrant in Belmont Street, during the morning of Thursday, November 23.